bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module4-web-application-deployment/guided-project.md

 `web: gunicorn twitoff:APP -t 120`

 This tells Heroku to use `gunicorn` to start up our heroku ap and tells it where it can find the APP variable.
-We'll also give this a timeont of 120 seconds. because we're working on the free tier Heroku Dyno our app may take a little while to startup.
+We'll also give this a timeout of 120 seconds. because we're working on the free tier Heroku Dyno our app may take a little while to startup.
 We don't want it to stop trying to startup simply because the Heroku instance isn't very powerful, so this timeout is extra generous to allow plenty of time for Heroku to try and launch the app before erring out with a "gateway timeout" message.

 Once you've installed `gunicorn` and added a `Procfile` with this line of code in it, be sure to push your changes back to GitHub and then go ahead and try to redeploy the app.